dept/dtnl-dept-react-setup/README.md

 ## Misc

-- A web.config has been added to allow the project to be hosted on a Windows server through ISSNode
+- A web.config has been added to allow the project to be hosted on a Windows server through ISSNode, the web.config needs the `index.js` as a pointer/handler to run the next server.
+So do not delete this if you plan on running it on an ISSNode.
 - A generic robots.txt has been added that disallows EVERY bot, it is removed in the azure-pipelines.yml on the main branch